 Adopt-A-Storm Drain: Adopt five or more storm drains on or immediately adjacent to the applicable property.
 Keep the drain free of debris/litter and place and maintain drain markers that inform citizens that these drains send water to local waterways, the Potomac River, and ultimately, to the Chesapeake Bay.

 - Eligible for 2% credit for every 5 storm drains adopted; up to 10% max credit

-Consistent with the Stormwater Public Outreach Framework, City staff has made presentations to local groups, including:
+Consistent with the Stormwater Public Outreach Framework, City staff has made presentations on the Stormwater Utility Fee and Phase 1 Credit Policy to local groups, including: